SIDN/dmap-site/demo/index.md

 ## Goal:
   * [DMap][1] is our multi-application measurement tool.
   * In this document, we present the results produced by [Dmap][1] after crawling Alexa 1M domains.
-  * In this way, users can reproduce Table III from our [DMap paper](../paper.pdf) , and understand how to do measurement analysis using simple SQL code.
+  * In this way, users can reproduce Table III from our [Dmap paper](../paper.pdf) , and understand how to do measurement analysis using simple SQL code.